-This is a magnified version of the PK01-VS optic and PO 4x17 every bit as good as its red dot counterpart.
+This is basically a magnified version of the PK01-VS optic, and PO 4x17 every bit as good as its red dot counterpart.
 Fit and finish for both is the same as are the windage and elevation controls, battery compartment and variable power illumination.
 The optic is illuminated (red) with 8 intensity settings and runs on a single AA battery.
 It appears to be way too bright on setting 1 for NV optics however.
 The scope I have is calibrated for 5.45x39

 PO 4x17 avoids a common complaint of Combloc optics...namely that they are too tall and/or too heavy.
-With this fantastic little weaver package when mounted to a top rail cover you have the ability now to get an optic about as low as practically possible on an AK, and with a good side mount like RS Regulate you will save weight too.
-By itself PO 4x17 weighs 15 ounces with battery and on the RS mount weight is 18 ounces.
+With this fantastic little weaver package mounted to a top rail cover you have the ability now to get an optic about as low as practically possible on an AK, and with a good side mount like RS Regulate you will save weight too.
+By itself PO 4x17 weighs 15 ounces with battery, and on the RS mount weight is 18 ounces.
 You will be very hard pressed to find a lighter and lower over bore optic.
 By comparison PK01-VS weighs 14.4 ounces

 Hands down this should be a must have for any AK74 owner who wants an authentic and very functional magnified optic.
 In all my years of writing about combloc optics I have not seen anything with the total number of advantages of PO 4x17 and it has immediately jumped into my top 3 list of best magnified optics to own.
 When zeroed properly this has the 400m zero built in and has appropriate BDC for 5.45x39